ajayhegde96/Intelligent-Vision/README.md

 *    truck

-It uses the CIFAR-10 data set for training, and uses a convolutional network (along with a few fully connected network) as its basic architecture.
+It uses the CIFAR-10 data set for training, and uses a convolutional network (along with a few fully connected layers) as its basic architecture.
 This is Project-2 of Udacity's Deep Learning Foundations Nanodegree.

 ## Dependencies
 1. Jupyter Notebook
 2. Numpy
 3. Pandas
-4. Matplotlib
+4. Tensorflow
 5. sk-learn
 6. os
 7. tqdm